GlazeTech/TeraStore/README.md

 ~~Be aware: while it seems to work to have the dev and test services running simultaneously, I have seen some weird behaviour once in a while.
 Thus, I tend to take the dev services down before I run the test suite.~~ Running all the services (PROD, DEV, TEST) concurrently should be fixed now.

+Do note: the VS Code Python test extension will not work.
+It does not integrate with Docker, other than if you run VS Code in a dev container.
+It would be nice to get it to work...
+I am currently looking at options.
+[This](https://github.com/kondratyev-nv/vscode-python-test-adapter) extension might prove useful.

+Do _also_ note: the VS Code Python debugger extension will not work.
+Again, Docker.
+However, I think there are actual solutions for this, which I at some point will look into.

 ## Testing